cypress-io/cypress-webpack-preprocessor/README.md

 Webpack [mode](https://webpack.js.org/configuration/mode/) is set to `development` if not present.
 You can set `mode` to "development", "production" or "none".

+If your webpack config includes [optimization](https://webpack.js.org/configuration/optimization/) property, it is removed before bundling spec files.

 ### use babelrc

 If you have a `.babelrc` file and would like to use it, then you must delete `options.presets` from the default Webpack options